closerdao/tdf-game-guide/07_land-stewardship/principles.md

 ---

-*"These principles aren't just rules—they're the magic that transforms the game world."* 🌀
+*"These principles aren't just guidelines—they're the foundation that transforms our relationship with the land."*